Barata-Ribeiro/utilities_webapp/README.md

 # Utilities Web App

-A collection of small utilities built as a modern Next.js application.
-The project was restructured to use the Next.js /app router with TypeScript, Tailwind CSS and a set of UI primitives and helpers to compose converters, calculators and small utilities.
+A collection of focused utilities implemented as a modern Next.js application using the `app` router with TypeScript and Tailwind CSS.
+Built with composable UI primitives (Radix + shadcn/ui), the project organizes converters, calculators and utilities into reusable components and routes for easy extension.
+Provides PWA/service worker support, light/dark theming, and small server/client actions (ex: get\-ip, get\-jokes) to
+power practical utilities.

 Demo: https://utilities-webapp.vercel.app/